How do I become a freelance writer with no experience?

 In 2004, during my first semester at Montclair State University, I realized I wasn’t passionate about my major, broadcasting.
 So I switched to English/Creative Writing.
 That decision felt risky but the experience opened doors and educated me along the way.

 One of those doors was studying with Dr. Ross Gay in 2005.
-He wasn’t just a professor; he was a presence in the department.
 He encouraged students to take risks with poetry, writing, and even your profession.
-He taught me that you can bend the rules once you learn them—a lesson that’s stuck with me through years of freelancing.
-He also taught me to stand up to employers when they do wrong by you–like assigning you to teach creative non-fiction when you were hired to teach poetry.
+He taught me that you can bend the rules once you learn them, which is something that stayed with me long after college and well into freelancing.
+He also taught me to stand up to employers when they do wrong by you and not fold just because they have more power than you do.

 In the one year he was there, Dr. Gay did more than any educator in my life, teaching me that knowing your worth is crucial in life and especially creative professions.
 We never stayed in touch but I hope he sees this one day.
 Thank you, Dr. Gay.